How can I help?

 Counter-Fraud Policy and Anti-Bribery & Corruption Policy

-The aims of the University's Counter Fraud Policy and Anti-Bribery & Corruption Policy are to:
+The aims of the University's Counter Fraud, Anti-Bribery & Corruption Policy are to:

-• Continue to promote a culture of honesty, integrity and professionalism
+• Promote a culture of honesty and integrity

-• Set out our responsibilities and of those working for us, or on our behalf, in observing and upholding our position on fraud, irregularity, bribery and corruption
+• Set out our responsibilities, and the responsibilities of those working for us or on our behalf, in observing and upholding our position on fraud, irregularity, bribery and corruption

 • Provide information and guidance to those working for the University on how to recognise and address fraud, irregularity, bribery and corruption issues